gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

     humanoid_id = Column(ForeignKey('humanoids.id'), nullable=False)
     # create a relationship with the Parent model in order to access
     # the parent object from the child
-    # Note that the back_populate args  match the opposite column names
+    # Note that the back_populates args  match the opposite column names
     # This is how the relationship is formed
     humanoid = relationship('Humanoid', uselist=False, back_populates="barcode")